-Sound City are delighted to announce that applications are now open for artists to apply to showcase at MU:CON (26th - 28th September) and Zandari Festival (29th September, 30th September, 1st October), South Korea’s most important industry events.
+Sound City are delighted to announce the artists performing at MU:CON (26th - 28th September) and Zandari Festival (29th September, 30th September, 1st October), South Korea’s most important industry events.

 CLICK HERE FOR RECOMMENDATIONS AND TIPS

 Sound City announce artists selected to perform at South Korea's leading music showcases, Zandari Festa and MU:CON